Human Rights: Policy

 Response to Modern Slavery Act

-MC issues statements in response to the UK Modern Slavery Act 2015 and the Canada Fighting Against Forced Labour and Child Labour in Supply Chains Act, which require companies to diclose actions taken to mitigate modern slavery in their supply chains.
+MC issues statements in accordance with the UK Modern Slavery Act 2015 and the Canada Fighting Against Forced Labour and Child Labour in Supply Chains Act, which require companies to disclose actions taken to mitigate modern slavery in their supply chains.

 Previous Modern Slavery Statement (UK)